Deneb331/3P-JuanJoseRuizRuiz-MedicalSurvey/README.md

 I have manually tested this project by doing the following:
     -   Passed the code through a PEP8 linter and confirmed there are no problems.
     -   Given invalid inputs: strings when numbers are expected, out of bounds inputs.
     -   Tested in my local terminal and the Heroku terminal.
+    -   Checked the data is updated in the [Google Sheet](https://docs.google.com/spreadsheets/d/1xvv8vLjPfkkf1bOrlbP-c9vWe35cvjGXuNrXniZZI_w/edit?usp=sharing)

 ### Bug Log